Infostrux-Solutions/python-jinja-template-renderer/README.md

 ## Initial setup

-1. Create a virtual environment (Requires Python 3.8 or higher)
+1. Create a virtual environment (Requires  3.8 or higher)
 2. Run ```pip install -r requirements.txt```
 3. Copy ```.env.sample``` to a new file called ```.env ```(you can comment out the variables you don't need)
 4. Set variables in ```.env``` as required